Last Updated on March 31, 2021 by Dani

 Even though we’re no UFO proponents and not sure how we felt about the UFO conspiracies surrounding Roswell, we wanted to see the place and learn more about the crash.
 And when we discovered that Roswell was half-way between Carlsbad Caverns and our next stop Las Vegas (New Mexico, not Nevada) anyway, there was no question that we’d spend a night here.

 From the minute we drove into Roswell it appeared that the town was all about the famous UFO crash.
-Bright green aliens were staring at us from car dealerships, fast food restaurants, donut shops and garages.
+Bright green aliens were staring at us from car dealerships, fast food restaurants, doughnut shops and garages.
 The local Roswell radio station advertised with aliens, McDonald’s built a custom-made space-themed branch here, and even a local tattoo parlor used an alien as their mascot.

 And we hadn’t even reached the main street yet, where we’d encounter more ‘alien-ness’: An alien-themed Mexican restaurant, alien-shaped street lights, ‘UFO parking only’ signs in the car parks, even a loan shark who advertised with aliens (!) and of course a number of alien and UFO related souvenir shops.